cube3power/atsd/rule-engine/notifications/telegram.md

    ![](images/add_admin.png)

-   Click on bot and confirm **OK**.
+   Click on the bot and confirm > **OK**.

    ![](images/ok.png)

-   Review the settings and click **Save > Close**.
+   Review settings and click **Save > Close**.

    ![](images/admin_settings.png)

 ## Get Chat Id

-The easiest way to locate the `chat id` for the group or channel is to log into [Telegram Web](https://web.telegram.org).
-The chart id is required for the Telegram notification to function properly.
+The easiest way to locate the `chat id` for the group or channel is to log in to [Telegram Web](https://web.telegram.org).
+The chat id is required for the Telegram notification to function properly.

-Lookup the chat id as described below and copy the chat id for future reference.
+Look up the chat id as described below and copy the chat id for future reference.

 ### For Group